SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-23-kevin-windfall.md

 >
 > OR PERHAPS ALL MAGIC IS ULTIMATELY RUN THROUGH THE DIVINE--
 >
-> GREAT CREATURES OF INCREDIBLE POWER BEYOND OUR UNDERSTANDING.
+> GREAT CREATURES OF INCREDIBLE POWER BEYOND OUR UNDERSTANDING WHO WATCH OUR EVERY MOVE.
 >
 > BUT WHERE DOES IT ALL BEGIN?
 >